 Cases involving child custody and visitation sometimes involve other experts.
 High conflict cases may involve several experts, each of whom may or may not communicate or work with one another.
 Professionals who work with families and children in custody matters include counselors, forensic interviewers, DHS investigators, and professional supervisors.

 Each of these experts, with limited exceptions, are private individuals and charge for their time.
 The judge has broad discretion to allocate the expense of each professional between the parents.
 Sometimes the judge will order one parent to bear the entire expense of a professional’s involvement, and other times the judge will order the parents to share the expense equally.

 The opinion of a qualified expert may have a great deal of influence on the judge’s decision.
 Although the judge has the final say, each expert should be treated as a decision-maker for the case.
 It is important to timely pay the expert and timely provide the expert with the most important information necessary for the expert to make a good assessment of the case.
-Whether you are working with a guardian ad litem, psychologist, parenting coordinator or another type of professional, you should create a packet of important information that will help the professional see and understand your evidence, much like you would for a judge.
+The psycholocial concept of first impressions applies to experts just as it does to judges and juries.
+When an expert is appointed, you should contact their office to make sure they have your contact information and to let them know that you are available to meet with them as soon as possible.
+Whether you are working with a guardian ad litem, psychologist, parenting coordinator or another type of professional, you should create a concise packet of important information that will help the professional see and understand your evidence, much like you would for a judge.
 When you have an expert involved in your case, you should keep your attorney informed and involved in the process.
 Your attorney can help make sure that the expert is informed about the expert’s role and the scope of the expert’s work in your case, as well as provide the expert with key information and context for the issues in your case and the needs of your children.